ubc-library-rc/qgis-walkability/index.md

  </iframe>
 </div>

-Generally, walkability means the ability of spaces to facilitate walking.
+Walkability means the ability of spaces to facilitate walking.